openhab/openhabian/README.md

 ![shellcheck](https://github.com/openhab/openhabian/workflows/shellcheck/badge.svg?branch=master)

-Setting up a fully working Linux system with all needed packages and openHAB recommendations is a **boring task**, takes a lot of time and **Linux newcomers** shouldn't need to worry about technical details like these.
+Setting up a fully working Linux system with all needed packages and openHAB recommendations is a boring and lengthy task.
+Newcomers to Linux shouldn't need to worry about these details.

 ***A home automation enthusiast doesn't have to be a Linux enthusiast!***

-openHABian aims to provide a **self-configuring** Linux system setup to meet the needs of every openHAB user.
+openHABian provides a **self-configuring** Linux system setup to meet the needs of every openHAB user, there's two flavours:

-The project provides two things:
+* a **SD-card image pre-configured with openHAB** for all *Raspberry Pi* models

-*   a set of scripts to set up openHAB on any Debian based system incl.
+* as a set of scripts that sets up openHAB and tools on any Debian based system
-    Raspberry Pi OS, Ubuntu
-*   a complete **SD-card image pre-configured with openHAB** and many hardware specific preparations for all *Raspberry Pi* models.

 ## openHAB versions 2 and 3
 openHABian was made to provide a seamless User eXperience with openHAB.
-Now that openHAB 3 is released to the public, we have incorporated the necessary changes to run on and migrate from within openHABian.
+Now that openHAB 3 is released to the public, we have incorporated changes to run on and migrate to and from within openHABian.

 ## Hardware recommendation
 Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB,